billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

+* `-<T>`: Samples the data stream in this channel to calculate and then subtract the time average value; effectively subtracting the DC component.
+This only affects graphing.

 * `BinMax`: If checked, we report the extremum in each neural channel downsample bin.
 This assists spike visualization but exaggerates apparent background noise.
 Uncheck the box to visualize noise more accurately.